Developing SSE Type MCP Services

 ```

-The core implementation here is also quite simple, and it is basically consistent with the command-line client.
-The only difference is that we have now implemented these processing steps in some interfaces.
+The core implementation here is also quite simple, and it is basically consistent with the command-line client; we have just moved these processing steps into some interfaces for implementation.

 ## Usage